Lee Kong Chian School of Medicine: Experimental Medicine Building

 The faculty's first building, the Experimental Medicine Building, opened in August 2015 and houses classrooms as well as several research labs.
 Situated within the main Nanyang Technological University campus grounds, it allows students to interact with other faculties more frequently, before they move on to the clinical years of medical school.

 Rankings

 LKCMedicine ranked 89th in the world and 12th in Asia for Medicine on the Quacquarelli Symonds World University Rankings in 2021, after having first entered the Top 100 medical schools in 2020.
+It ranked 85th on the Times Higher Education World University Rankings in 2025.